 Q. What do you enjoy most about your work?

 A. There are people out there who I know are living better and healthier lives, and having more satisfying relationships, at least in part because of the work they have done with me in therapy.
 I feel fortunate to have been on that journey with them, and look forward to serving others in the Goldsboro area.

 Q. What issues are you best at helping people address?

 A. I do my best work helping people with relationship issues, couples counseling, anxiety, depression, autism, and addiction /substance use issues.

 Depending on the client, I customize my treatment approach and use various methods, depending on each client’s unique needs.
 No two clients are alike.
 No two have the same issues or needs.
-The best approach for any individual depends on how that individual thinks, how they learn, their readiness for change, how they communicate.
-I listen then we work together with how that individual communicates, thinks, learns, and prepares to change.
+The best approach for any individual depends on how that individual thinks, how they learn, their readiness for change, and how they communicate.
+I listen, and then work together with that individual/couple to help them to learn, change, solve problems, and grow.